nrusanov/playwright-ts-bdd-website-testing/README.md

 # Playwright (TS) + Cucumber (BDD) Testing project

 This is a UI automation project of website: https://compendiumdev.co.uk/.
-The project is built with Playwright as a testing library and TypeScript as a programming languages and using Cucumber for behaviour driven development (BDD) tool.
+The project is built with Playwright as a testing library and TypeScript as a programming language and using Cucumber for behaviour driven development (BDD) tool.
 Project is written with Page Object Model design pattern.
 More detailed structure below.

 ## Prerequisites